 A student has the right to express a complaint at any time.
 First, talk to your teacher about any problems you are having in class.
 If the complaint is not satisfied or measures have not been taken by the instructor to rectify the cause of the complaint, the student has the right to submit a written complaint (the Grievance Form can be found in Appendix A) to the attention of the Director of Education within 5 days after the complaint was made.
 IEC and the Director of Education will resolve student complaints promptly and fairly and will not subject the student to any punitive action because the student has filed a written grievance with the school and the Director.
 The school will maintain a file of all written complaints.

-Complaints against the school may be registered with the Illinois Board of Higher Education at 431 East Adams, 2nd Floor, Springfield, Illinois 62501-1404, Phone: (217) 782-2551.
+Complaints against the school may be registered with the Illinois Board of Higher Education at 1 N. Old State Capitol, Ste.
+333, Springfield, Illinois 62701, Phone: (217) 782-2551.

 STUDENT QUESTIONS & PROBLEMS